There is a huge opportunity for digital publishers to generate revenue through advertising.

 - Sell paid memberships to your content.

-- Use an anti adblock script or plugin for your website.
+- Use an anti adblock script or plugin on your website.

 If you want to continue serving up high-quality content to your readers, you must have a way to generate a profit from it.